sjkelleyjr/Deadlock/chapters/chapter_06.md

 Mack glanced at Jordan, amazed that he was able to convince Sarah that the task she had just said was 1 point had now become 3 points.

-Jordan glanced backed at Mack and grinned slightly.
+Jordan glanced backed at Mack and grinned slyly.

 Sarah continued writing on the whiteboard.
 "So our sprint goal is: 'User can log in with email and password.'
 That's 3 points.
 We can definitely do that in two weeks."